Brain on Board

 Yes.
 Similar to other safety features, realizing the full safety benefits of airbags depends largely on whether drivers understand the design and functional limitations of airbags and use them properly, and continue to drive safely and attentively.
 It has already been mentioned that one limitation of airbag effectiveness is the dependency on the proper positioning of vehicle occupants.
 However, other factors must be taken into consideration when investigating the limits of airbags.

 In addition, airbags do not offer the same level of protection in all types of crashes.
-Vehicles without side airbags are still vulnerable to side-collisions, while all vehicles are vulnerable to being hit from behind.
+Vehicles without side airbags are still vulnerable to side collisions, while all vehicles are vulnerable to being struck from behind.
 Driver behaviours that increase the odds of involvement in a collision are detrimental to road safety since these behaviours increase the likelihood of being involved in a crash for which airbags were not designed.
 Distraction, impairment, poor driving conditions and fatigue all increase crash risk.
 Airbags cannot prevent these crashes from happening or protect vehicle occupants in all the crashes that could occur as a result of these factors.
 The same factors can also increase reaction time, which may lead drivers to brake less quickly.
 Drivers who brake too late will be unable to lower their speed as much as they could have before a collision.
-At higher speeds, crashes are more forceful and airbags are pushed to the limit.
+At higher speeds, crashes are more forceful, and airbags are pushed to the limit.

 It cannot be overstated that the only way to receive the maximum safety benefits of airbags is to drive safely and attentively and to drive within speed limits.

 With the installation of an on/off switch, driver and passenger airbags can be turned off.
-These switches are available from Transport Canada (www.tc.gc.ca), and operate with a special key.
+These switches are available from Transport Canada (www.tc.gc.ca) and operate with a special key.
 In most cases, switches are installed by the dealer or other vehicle service technician.
-When either the driver or passenger airbag is turned off, a light will appear on the front console indicating the deactivation.
+When either the driver or passenger airbag is turned off, a light will appear on the front console indicating deactivation.

-While most drivers would not benefit from turning the airbag off, there are certain drivers and passengers who are safer with the airbags turned off.
-Groups who are definitely safer with the airbags off include:
+While most drivers would not benefit from turning the airbag off, some drivers and passengers are safer with the airbags turned off.
+Groups who are definitely safer with the airbags deactivated include:

-• drivers with unusual medical conditions and who have been informed by their medical practitioner of the specific risks airbags pose for them.
+• drivers with unusual medical conditions and who have been informed by their medical practitioner of the specific risks airbags pose for them

 Groups who may be safer with the airbags off include:

-• children under twelve years old, and;
+• children under twelve years old

-• drivers who are physically incapable of sitting 25cm away from the steering wheel.
+• drivers who are physically incapable of sitting 25cm away from the steering wheel

 Many medical conditions do not interfere with the safety benefits of airbags.
 For example, drivers or passengers who are pregnant, wear pacemakers, or have asthma should keep the airbags on as long as they have not been told otherwise by a physician and can maintain a proper position in the seat.
 For a more detailed description of the circumstances under which airbags should and should not be deactivated, visit Transport Canada’s website at www.tc.gc.ca.